 Why You Should Trust Us

-We research top products and innovative options for inclusion in our reviews.
-Every diaper is compared based on day-to-day use, combined with in-house testing for absorption and leakage.
+We thoroughly research top products and innovative options to include in our reviews.
+We've performed more than 4,492 individual tests evaluating over 122 products across categories since 2012 and our first disposable diaper review.
+We purchased every product and objectively compared them based on day-to-day use, combined with in-house testing for absorption and leakage, comfort and durability, and more.
 Each option is rigorously tested in our lab and on little testers.

 Disposable vs. Cloth

-Cloth products lack fragrance, perfumes, lotions, and other irritants that can cause rashes and other problems.
-Disposables often use chlorine in production which can act as an irritant to sensitive skin.
+Cloth products lack fragrance, perfumes, lotions, and other irritants that cause rashes and other skin issues.
+Disposables typically use chlorine in the production process, which can irritate sensitive skin.
 They also often include the other top causes of rashes.
-It is hard to argue with the potential health benefits of cloth, but newer green disposables can also have many of these benefits like the Nature Babycare, which is totally chlorine-free and lacks fragrance, lotions, and dyes.
+It is hard to argue with the potential health benefits of cloth.
+Still, newer green disposables can also have many benefits if they boast of being Totally Chlorine-Free and free of lotion, perfume, and other concerning chemicals.
 Overall, we believe cloth has advantages you won't find in any disposable.
-Still, if trying cloth diapering is simply something you aren't interested in, then we prefer green disposables over their traditional counterparts.
-Not only are they better for the environment and potentially your baby's health, but these green dynamos also proved to be better in our tests for absorption and leaks earning the higher results in these metrics than the traditional options.
+Still, if trying cloth diapering is simply something you aren't interested in, we prefer green disposables over their traditional counterparts.
+Not only because of environmental and baby's health benefits, but these green dynamos also proved to be better in our tests for absorption and leaks earning higher results in these metrics than the traditional options.

 Diapering your little one is going to be expensive.
 No matter what option you choose or what goals you need to meet, keeping your baby in a clean, dry diaper will cost you more than a pretty penny.
 Assuming the 6,000 diaper average over the diapering lifetime investment will cost somewhere between $1,200 to $2,600 before your little one is potty trained.